Culturally responsive therapy for chronic illness, anxiety, and medical issues — Washington, DC, Maryland & virtually in 43 states

 That means:

-• We look at real patterns: thoughts, behaviors, nervous system responses.
+• We look at real patterns: thoughts, behaviors, and brain-body responses.

 • We build skills that help you function in your actual life.